alfonsogildegea/simple_acc_post/README.md

 # SIMPLE_ACC_POST
+Multiple SAP postings made using excel's clipboard

-Simplest way to make account posting
+This is a simple way to make business transaction with account posting, from excel with copy / paste method.

-From Excel clipboard to SAP with a single click
+Copy multiple documents to clipboard from one single sheet and post them into SAP … with one single button !.